|

 - hidari-jodan no kamae.

-Overhead kamae, left foot forward, sword at 45 degree angle,
+Overhead kamae, left foot forward, blade at 45 degree angle,

 left hand one fist from the forehead.
-The left hand is positioned
+The hands are positioned

-above the left eye, so the tip is slightly to the right, behind
+so the tip is slightly to the right, behind the head.

 - gedan no kamae.

-Lowered kamae, tip slightly lower than the opponent's knee.
+Lowered kamae, tip slightly lower than the knee.

 - hasso no kamae.